 However, there are other methods of finding internships that don’t involve going through your school.
 Multiple websites have internship programs available or list them where you can search for them around your area.
 Some of the most popular websites for finding an internship include the following:

 Google searches also list various internships in your area.
+Google apprenticeships and internships are also listed on their website.
 The key to finding an internship that works for you is searching, making sure you have a great resume, and making sure that you tell the company you’d wish to work for how you can be a valuable asset to the team.